Other Groups and Information

 The deepwater wells will remain for a long time the only alternative for the supply of safe water for the more remote rural communities of the District of Kotido.

-There is a real impact on the betterment of the communities’ health and hygiene is tangible and we hope that the boreholes will become the vehicle for a quicker social and economic development of the rural villages.(Entire report at the back of the church and also on the parish website.
+There is a real impact on the betterment of the communities’ health and hygiene is tangible and we hope that the boreholes will become the vehicle for quicker social and economic development of the rural villages.(Entire report at the back of the church and also on the parish website.
 Other Groups Page)

 Society of Saint Vincent DePaul (SVDP) Knights of Saint Columba & THE GATE